Skip to main content

 5. Site Attributes

-• Apply HSL Bioattenuation Factor - toggle.
-When on, reveals the Bioattenuation Decision Tree Inputs (oxygen penetration evidence, source depth, slab size, depth to groundwater).
+• Apply HSL Bioattenuation Factor - applies a Human Health Screening Level bioattenuation multiplier.
+Turning it on reveals the Bioattenuation Decision Tree Inputs (oxygen penetration evidence, source depth, slab size); the Average Depth to Water value above feeds the calculation.

 6. Surrounding Land Use

-Records information about the land use surrounding the Site.
-These fields provide context for environmental assessments.
+Records the land use surrounding the Site in each cardinal direction.
+Descriptive context for environmental assessments and reports.

 7. Planning and Regulatory Reference Data